Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 ## Voting / Staking Solar (SXP)

-You can perform nearly any transaction using your Solar Ledger wallet as you could using a traditional Solar (SXP) wallet, including voting for your favorite delegate to stake your SXP.
+You can perform nearly any transaction using your Solar Ledger wallet as you could using a traditional Solar (SXP) wallet, including voting for your favourite delegates to stake your SXP.

 > _Learn more about delegates and their proposals and contributions here: [https://delegates.solar.org](https://delegates.solar.org)_